mustafamrtt/speechtotext/README.md

 -

 -Features
-  Format Conversation: Uses pydub to convert any audio format into the required .wav format.
-  Using io.BytesIO process is handled in-memory Transcribes the audio with SpeechRecognition library(Google API) The fetch API provides a smooth user experience, showing results without reloading the page.
+  -Format Conversation: Uses pydub to convert any audio format into the required .wav format.\n Using io.BytesIO process is handled in-memory\n Transcribes the audio with SpeechRecognition library(Google API)\n The fetch API provides a smooth user experience, showing results without reloading the page.

  -Dependency: